Photo Credit:

 Biography

-Victoria Hetherington is the author of the Amazon First Novel Award shortlisted and critically acclaimed novel MOONCALVES (Now or Never, 2019) and the novel AUTONOMY (Dundurn Press, 2022).
+Victoria Hetherington is the author of two critically acclaimed literary science-fiction novels: Amazon First Novel Award shortlisted and critically acclaimed MOONCALVES (Now or Never, 2019) and AUTONOMY (Dundurn Press, 2022).
+Her nonfiction book INTO THE MIST: FINDING CF-JDO (Kestrel Publications, 2022), explores a Canadian aviation tragedy in rural Saskatchewan.
+FRIEND MACHINE, a nonfiction book exploring artificial companionship, is slated for publication with Sutherland House Books, tentatively 2026.

 Hetherington's debut novel MOONCALVES (Now or Never Publishing, April 2019), has been called a "a stunning debut," (The Globe and Mail) "A stylish puzzle of a story...both singular and absorbing" (The Toronto Star) named alongside Netflix's Wild Wild Country and Claudia Dey's Heatbreakers as a current cult narrative "filling a particular, and dark, societal need" (Quill and Quire) called "a work of great thematic depth" and whose central relationship "I completely loved and about whom I have had to restrain myself from writing paragraph after paragraph" (The Puritan).
 According to The Vancouver Sun, "The arrival of Hetherington’s unique narrative voice may announce the coming of a new genre.
 You may be tempted, if you are as impressed by this debut as this reviewer is, to see Hetherington as the millennial generation’s persuasive answer to Atwood."